 Provides an in-depth study of the health and safety practices required for maintenance of industrial, commercial, and home electrically operated equipment.
 Topics include: introduction to OSHA regulations; safety tools, equipment, and procedures; and first aid and cardiopulmonary resuscitation.
-Pre-requisites: All Required Provisional Admission
+Pre-requisites: None series, parallel, and simple combination circuits; and laboratory procedures and safety practices.